-- 9.17.5.1 County Information Assets are public, confidential, sensitive and/or personal identifying data, records, materials, etc. and include (but are not limited to): - 9.17.5.1.1 Information that is stored in hard copy or electronic format and may include but is not limited to the following: reports; notes; forms; computers, laptops, cellphones, printers, scanners; networks (LAN, WAN, WIFI) servers, switches, routers; storage media, hard drives, flash drives, cloud storage; data, applications, databases; etc. - 9.17.5.1.2 Information that is collected, transmitted and/or accessed in the administration of the Program and in the provision of Services. - 9.17.5.1.3 Personally Identifiable Information as defined in California Civil Code Section 1798.29(g). - 9.17.5.1.4 Protected Health Information as defined in Health Insurance Portability and Accountability Act of 1996. - 9.17.5.1.5 Medical Information as defined in California Civil Code Section 56.05(j).
+- 9.17.5.1 County Information Assets are PSCI and include (but are not limited to): - 9.17.5.1.1 Information that is stored in hard copy or electronic format and may include but is not limited to the following: reports; notes; forms; computers, laptops, cellphones, printers, scanners; networks (LAN, WAN, WIFI) servers, switches, routers; storage media, hard drives, flash drives, cloud storage; data, applications, databases; etc. - 9.17.5.1.2 Information that is collected, transmitted and/or accessed in the administration of the Program and in the provision of Services. - 9.17.5.1.3 Personal Information as defined in California Civil Code Section 1798.29(g). - 9.17.5.1.4 Protected Health Information as defined in Health Insurance Portability and Accountability Act of 1996. - 9.17.5.1.5 Medical Information as defined in California Civil Code Section 56.05(j).